 May is Preservation Month and we’re recapping previous Most Endangered Historic Places listings in the nominator’s own words.
-Check back this month to hear updates on the Carr Greer Farmhouse, Edith Bolling Wilson Birthplace Museum, Ashland Theatre and James River.
+Check back this month to hear updates on the Carr Greer Farmhouse, Edith Bolling Wilson Birthplace Museum, Ashland Theatre.

 This update is on the Warm Springs Bath Houses and Gibson Cottage courtesy of Phil Deemer of Preservation Bath, formerly known as the Friends of the Pools.

 What prompted you to submit a nomination for the Most Endangered Historic Places list?

 [Preservation Bath has] two places on the Endangered list—the Bath Houses at the Warm Springs Pools (2010) and the Gibson Cottage (2015).
 Some of Bath County’s oldest structures, they were suffering from years of neglect by their owners.
 We wanted to do all we could to highlight their historic importance and to focus attention on their threatened status.

 What condition are the Warm Springs Bath Houses and Gibson Cottage in today?

 We have learned that progress takes time and that not every “cause” is going to have a happy ending.
 After eight years of doing all we could to advocate for action to save the Bath Houses, the owner (the Omni Homestead) has finally put together its plan, hired architects and set a schedule for the proper historic restoration of the Pools buildings.
 That is the good news story.

 The Gibson Cottage, however, may be lost.
 Vandals recently pulled down the front of the building and the roof has collapsed.
 It appears that its previous sad condition coupled with the damage done by the vandals have left no hope for proper restoration.
 There is a chance that some parts of the old cottage can be reused/retained in a reconstruction effort.